simonbs/darkdocs/README.md

 ## Usage

-After installing the app and enabling the extension, websites starting with developer.apple.com/documentation will automatically change to dark mode when your system appearance is set to dark.
+After installing the app and enabling the extension, websites starting with developer.apple.com/documentation and developer.apple.com/search will automatically change to dark mode when your system appearance is set to dark.